ForeseTech/HowWhatWhy/PHPToMySQLConnections.md

 ### SQL Query Sntax
 * Check if your SQL queries are syntactically correct.
 I recommend you try them on the MySQL console in XAMPP before embedding these queries in your code.
+* Check if the column names and table names in your SQL queries match the columns and tables present in your MySQL Database Server on XAMPP.

 <br><br>